Talkdesk/call-center-challenge/README.md

 - Install [Ngrok](https://ngrok.com/)
 - Install [cURL](https://curl.haxx.se/download.html).
 This is optional but will help you testing the application HTTP endpoints without having to perform actual calls.
 As an alternative, you can use a GUI based application such as [Postman](https://www.getpostman.com/) for the same effect.

-It's highly recommended that you use a Java IDE such as [Intellij IDEA (Community)](https://www.jetbrains.com/idea/download/) or [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/oxygen2).
+It's highly recommended that you use a Java IDE such as [Intellij IDEA (Community)](https://www.jetbrains.com/idea/download/), [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/oxygen2), or [NetBeans (Java SE)](https://netbeans.org/downloads/).

 ## Clone this Repository
 Once git is installed on your computer you may clone this repository,